microsoft/Pengi/README.md

 The wrapper provides an easy way to get Pengi output given and audio and text input.
 To use the wrapper, inputs required are:
 - `config`: Choose between "base" or "base_no_text_enc"
 - `audio_file_paths`: List of audio file paths for inference
 - `text_prompts`: List of input text prompts corresponding to each of the files in audio_file_paths.
 Example: ["generate metadata", "generate metadata"].
-Refer to paper Table 1 and 11 for prompts and performance.
+Refer to Table 1 and 11 for prompts and performance in [paper](https://arxiv.org/pdf/2305.11834.pdf).
 The default recommendation is to "generate metadata" prompt
 - `add_texts`: List of additional text corresponding to each of the files in audio_file_paths and prompt in prompts.
 This is used additional text input user can provide to guide GPT2.

 Supported functions: